catalinasmeureanu/oktaduomfa/README.md

-This script demonstrates how to setup Duo MFA on okta auth login in a namespace and in root namespace
+This script demonstrates how to setup Duo MFA on Okta auth login in a namespace and in root namespace

 # Pre-req
 - Vault